odala/Cheat-Sheet/SQL.md

   - `CURRENT_DATE`, `CURRENT_TIME`, `CURRENT_TIMESTAMP`, `EXTRACT`,
   - `ABS`, `MOD`, `LN`, `EXP`, `POWER`, `SQRT`, `FLOOR`, `CEIL`.

-## Retrieve Information from a Database by Writing Queries
+## Retrieve information from a database by writing queries
   - `SELECT` is the clause you use every time you want to query information from a database.
   - `SELECT DISTINCT` specifies that the statement is going to be a query that returns unique values in the specified column(s).
   - `WHERE` is a popular command that lets you filter the results of the query based on conditions that you specify.